 Colorado Utility and Heating Assistance.
-If you live in Colorado and need help paying heating and utility bills you are not alone.
+If you live in Colorado and need utility and heating bill assistance, you are not alone.
 There are energy outreach programs that help families that need a little extra help during the coldest months.
 These government, charities and utility companies offer programs that help struggling families stay warm in Winter.
 These organization also help with utilities all year around.
 If you are struggling financially, low-income or about to lose your utility or heating services you may qualify for financial support.

 Colorado Utility and Heating Assistance with Bills

 Low Income Energy Assistance Program (LIHEAP)